-Applications for Reception Class admission September 2019 to August 2020 (i.e. for children born 1st September 2014 to 31st August 2015) must be received by Norfolk or Suffolk County Councils by 15th January 2019.
-Second and late applications will be considered according to criteria and dates set out on Norfolk and Suffolk County Councils' admission's web page (follow previous link).
+Applications for Reception Class admission September 2024 to August 2025 (i.e. for children born 1 September 2019 to 31 August 2020) must be received by Norfolk or Suffolk County Councils by 15 January 2024.
+Second and late applications will be considered according to criteria and dates set out on Norfolk and Suffolk County Councils' admission's web pages (links above).

-Applications are processed by Norfolk County Council or Suffolk County Council on behalf of DNEAT and decision letters are sent to all applicants on 16th April 2019.
+Applications are processed by Norfolk County Council or Suffolk County Council on behalf of DNEAT and decision letters are sent to all applicants on 16 April 2024 (or next working day).